Overview

 % Change | 0% | 0.2% | 0.6% | 1.5% | 0.6% |

-Anchor points - After a disclosure is made, the holdings of the top entity and co-holders have to be anchored, and the swinging thresholds will be based on the anchor points.
+Anchor Points - After a disclosure is made, the holdings of the top entity and co-holders must be anchored, and the swinging thresholds will be based on those anchor points.

 The Rules

-There are 8 rules in total covering the Japanese jurisdiction, with a set of 4 for clients on SRS and another 4 for non-SRS clients.
+There are 8 rules in total covering Major: Japan, divided into four for SRS clients and four for non-SRS clients.
 The rules are:

 MajorJP: Non-SRS